ebonnal/streamable/README.md

 Set `finally_raise=True` parameter to raise the first exception caught (if any) when the iteration stops.

+Set `terminate=True` to stop the iteration if an exception is caught.

 ## 🟡 `.throttle`

 Limits the number of yields `per` time interval: